 EDLP Learning Outcomes:

 - Articulate the personal development resulting from the peer leader experience.

 - Apply knowledge of first-year students and engaging pedagogies to developing and delivering an effective lesson plan for use in University 101.

 - Develop and apply appropriate transferable skills, such as communication, helping and leadership skills.

 - Develop and share ideas for specific course activities/discussions.

 - Identify strategies to deal with challenges associated with the peer leader role.

-Access the electronic Faculty Resource Manual, lesson plans and other support materials.
+Access the electronic Faculty Resource Manual, lesson plans, the Campus Resource Guide and other support materials.

 Peer Leader Toolkit